-- Return the Successful Defense Form

-After successful completion of the defense the chairperson is responsible to return the form to the Director of Academic Affairs.

-- Dissertation Defense SACS Evaluation Form

-Distribute this form to each of your committee members.
+Return the Successful Defense Form After successful completion of the defense - the chairperson is responsible to return the form to the Director of Academic Affairs.
+Dissertation Defense - SACS Evaluation Forms Distribute these forms to each of your committee members.
+One is for the written dissertation and the other is for the oral defense.
 Once completed, instruct your major advisor to return the forms to the Director of Academic Affairs.
 Note: you may also distribute the Dissertation (Written) - SACS Evaluation form to each of your committee members at your defense.